ShivankK26/Router-Academy-Courses/docs/understanding-router-chain/About router chain.md

 sidebar_position: 3
 ---

-# Module 3: About Router Chain
+# Module 3: What is Router Chain?

-## About Router Chain

 ### About Router Chain